jakobatgithub/notification_test/README.md

 test_notification_app/
 ├── lib/                  # Flutter app code
-    ├── models/           # Defines Device and Message model ├── providers/        # Providers for a list of messages and devices ├── screens/          # Some UI elements
+    ├── models/           # Defines Device and Message model ├── providers/        # Providers for lists of messages and devices ├── screens/          # Some UI elements
     ├── widgets/          # Some more UI elements
     └── services/         # Authentication and initialization of Firebase and MQTT Clients